Welcome to Turning Pointe School of Dance

 - Account balances must be paid in full before registering for a new school term.

-- ALL accounts must register a credit/debit card and are automatically enrolled in a monthly “auto charge” program which charges the filed card Oct.
-1-May 1.
+- ALL accounts must register a credit/debit card and are automatically enrolled in a monthly “auto charge” program which charges the filed card the first Monday of September – May.

 - Families preferring to avoid the “auto charge” may pay with cash or check received in the Holland Administrative Office by the 28th of the current month.

-- 5% discount for entire School Year paid in full with cash/check, paid before the first day.
+- 5% discount for entire School Year paid in full with cash/check, paid within 10 days of registration.

 - If a student withdraws at any time during a month the withdrawal is processed as of the last day of that month.
 There is no refund of any portion of that month’s tuition.